25 Hidden iPhone Hacks You Never Knew About

 Press one button to make a call

 These days, following up with the last person you chatted with on the phone doesn’t require dialing *69.
 Instead of digging around your contacts, simply open your keypad and tap the green phone icon.
 Your phone will instantly redial the last number you called.
+One way this comes in handy is if you’re looking for a stolen iPhone or a lost iPhone—if a friend recently called your phone, they can redial your number and see if it rings.

 Record a video and take a picture at the same time

 To snap a photo while filming a video, just press the shutter icon next to the video button.
 One warning, though: Because the photo is taken by the video camera’s sensors, it won’t turn out quite as high-quality as your other images.
 If that’s the kind of thing you care about, try these genius tricks to take a postcard-perfect picture on your smartphone.
+And, if you want to share photos and videos between your Apple devices, learn how to use AirDrop—it can be a real timesaver.

 Take a photo when your storage is full